corey-noel/melee-fixes/arcade.md

 * Forward smash and jab move Peach forward slightly (and cause her to slide)

 #### Badge C
+* Any pulled items are always frozen (akin to frozen turnips glitch)

 ## Pichu
 #### Badge A